Keloo/dreamcraft.io/_posts/2019-10-21-swiftui-forms.md

   }
 }
 ```
-This one will appear as it were inside a table view cell with a `UITableViewStyleGrouped`, but if this Text were wrapped in a `VStack`, it would stay centered as a conclusion `Forms` are scrolling lists of views like buttons, colors, images, texts.
+This one will appear as it were inside a table view cell with a `UITableViewStyleGrouped`, but if this Text were wrapped in a `VStack`, it would stay centered.
+As a conclusion `Forms` are scrolling lists of views like buttons, colors, images, texts.
 We can see that by trying the following example.

 ```swift
 struct ExampleView: View {